MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 1. Select **Time Out Setting**

-    a.  ***Actual Days*** - The timeout calculation is the actual number of days since the node has started, and doesn't take holidays into consideration.
+    a.  **Actual Days** - The timeout calculation is the actual number of days since the node is started, and doesn't take holidays into consideration.

-    b.  ***Business Days*** - The timeout calculation considers the number of business days that has passed based on the approvers work profile settings, and company holiday settings.
+    b. **Business Days** - The timeout calculation considers the number of business days passed based on the approvers work profile settings, and company holiday settings.

 1. Select **Save & Back**

 1. Repeat steps if you would like to add more nodes in the same Stage.

-*Note: You don't need to specify only one approver in each node and may add multiple approvers together in a single node.*
+*Note: You don't need to specify only one approver in each node and can add multiple approvers together in a single node.*

 ![Screenshot of Process Advisor approval example](./media/process-designer-approval-example.png)